Nachocss/tetris/README.md

-A simple Tetris clone written in Java by DataWraith with some add-ons.
+A simple Tetris clone written in Java Swing by DataWraith with some add-ons.

 This add-ons are the following: